 Say yes to low-cost or no cost opportunities.
-There are often services provided in the show package that exhibitors can fail to exploit.
-Get your show guide entry in early.
+There are often services provided in the show package that exhibitors sometimes fail to exploit.
+Get your show guide entry in early, usually done online but do check if there is a printed version of the guide for visitors.
 Don't just repeat the previous year's entry without considering your improved products and services or change in marketing focus.
 Exhibition web sites often feature an exhibitor zone in which product information, news, videos and more can be added.
 Feed the show magazine and the trade press with your previews and consider what orders, investment or collaboration stories you could hold back to announce at the show.